marcpage/libernet/notes.md

 Karma is a method to keep track of value being added to the network.
 Karma is created during the validation of Karma transactions.

-Karma transaction blocks are limited to 1 MiB (before compression).
+Karma transaction blocks are limited to 1 MiB (before compression) or about 1,700 transactions.
 When creating a new transaction, either add to an existing block or create a new block.
 You can also merge existing blocks as part of a transaction.